siberianfox/tinygwiki/Github-Notes.md

  * are there any drivers or other artifacts to add?
 * Update xboot if needed
 * Now make sure dev is fully pushed to github
-* Now stash copies of all the
+* Now stash copies of all the directories in a stash directory.

-* Start by closing out edge and syncing it to github.
-See first steps in MERGING, above
+Now do the edge branch
-* git checkout edge to change to edge branch
+* Change branches to edge
-* git pull if the checkout says you are behind the origin
+* Replace the edge directories with the ones you stashed from dev
-* git status to see if it's clean
+* Run git status to see what you've got.
+Look for any untracked files and add them if needed
-* We maintain separate readme files outside of git - look in github support.
-Edit the readme_edge.md file and make a copy into the main directory.
-Delete the current readme.md and rename the readme_edge.md to readme.md
+* Replace the readme.md file in the main directory with the readme_edge.md (renamed to readme.md)
+* When you are satisfied that tings look right - git push origin edge

 ### Tags